 The currency translation difference from the conversion of the US Dollar values into the Swiss Franc values are cumulatively presented in the shareholders' equity as accumulated translation difference.

-The 2017 Swiss Franc amounts presented in these notes correspond with the audited annual report 2017.
-The 2018 Swiss Franc amounts presented are for supplementary information only (SCO 958d Para.3).
+The 2019 and 2018 Swiss Franc amounts presented are for supplementary information only (SCO 958d Para.3).

 3 Participations